lumeland/lume.land/cms/configuration/fields.md

 init
 : A function that will be invoked before showing this field in the front-end.
 It allows to change the field configuration dynamically.
 More info below.

+view
+: A string with the name of the view.
+This is used to group fields by view name and show/hide fields with the same view.

 <!-- deno-fmt-ignore-end -->

 This is an example of fields with some extra options: